| Deutsch (de)

 | Home | Mirror Blanks&Material | My Telescopes | Mirror Making | Deep Sky | ext.
 Links |

 | 32" Mirror | 24" Kyklopas | 17,5" Aristarchos | 14" Mirror | 10" Archimedes | 10" Travel Dobson | 24 cm Quints | 17 cm Twins | 6" Traveldobson |

 Last update 03.
 Apr.
 2001

-To the Article in the German Magazine "Sterne und Weltraum" Jan.
+Article as published in the German Magazine "Sterne und Weltraum" Jan.
 2003 [.pdf]

-Deep Sky Observing with the new scope (German)
+Deep Sky Observing with the 24" Telescope (German)